Kevin Rozzoli

 Kevin Richard Rozzoli AM (born 13 September 1939) is a former New South Wales politician, lawyer and watchmaker and jeweller.
-He was a Liberal Party of Australia member of the New South Wales Legislative Assembly from 1973 until 2003, representing the electorate of Hawkesbury and serving as Deputy Leader of the NSW Liberal Party from 1981 to 1983 and as Speaker of the Legislative Assembly from 1988 to 1995, during the Greiner and John Fahey governments.
+He was a Liberal Party of Australia member of the New South Wales Legislative Assembly from 1973 until 2003, representing the electorate of Hawkesbury and serving as Deputy Leader of the Liberal Party and Deputy Opposition Leader from 1981 to 1983 and as Speaker of the Legislative Assembly from 1988 to 1995, during the Greiner and John Fahey governments.

 Early years and career

 Born in Sydney on 13 September 1939, Rozzoli was the second son of Frank Rozzoli, a watchmaker and jeweller, and Kathleen Butt.
 The family moved to the Hawkesbury region in 1940, and his father purchased a jewellers at 161 Windsor Road, Richmond in 1946.
 After gaining his initial education at Richmond High School, Rozzoli gained his Watchmaking trade certificate in 1960 and worked in the family business, "Rozzoli’s Jewellers", from 1956 until 1972.
 After his father's death in 1975, his brother Ron Rozzoli (b.
 1936) took over the business, which he operated until his retirement in 1995.
 Ron Rozzoli was the Honorary Secretary of the Richmond School of Arts from 1960 to 2003.

+Rozzoli is a great-grandson of Octave Fariola, a Belgian-born former Union Army officer who fought in the American Civil War and the Fenian Rising in Ireland, who later became farmer and civil engineer and who spent his final decades in Australia under variants of the name "Fariola de Rozzoli" after fleeing a scandal-plagued first marriage in Queensland.
+Speaking to the Hawkesbury Gazette in 2003, Rozzoli said he believed himself descended from "an old aristocratic Italian family" through Fariola, and was reported to be writing a book about his ancestor.

+Early career

-In December 1968 Rozzoli was elected as an Alderman on the Windsor Municipal Council (a forerunner to the City of Hawkesbury).
+In December 1968, Rozzoli was elected as an Alderman on the Windsor Municipal Council (a forerunner to the City of Hawkesbury).
 Serving until 1974, Rozzoli's time as a local politician was marked by an interest in the protection of heritage buildings in the local area and the effects of sand and gravel mining in the Hawkesbury River.
 Rozzoli served as the founding President of the Hawkesbury District Conservation Society.
 Rozzoli soon became involved in the local branches of the Liberal Party of Australia, serving as Secretary of the Richmond Branch from 1972 to 1973 and as Secretary of the Hawkesbury State Electoral Council from 1972 to 1973.